Meg Lusardi, Acting Commissioner

 Massachusetts Department of Energy Resources

-Commissioner Sylvia and his team are implementing nation leading energy policies and programs that are delivering economic and environmental benefits for Massachusetts families and businesses.
-123 cities and towns, representing 48% of the state’s population, have been designated as Green Communities.
-Solar installations have surpassed the Governor’s 2017 goal four years early, with solar electric systems installed in nearly every one of the Commonwealth’s 351 municipalities, at homes, businesses, and government buildings.
-And the investments and results in energy efficiency have earned Massachusetts the distinction of being the #1 state for energy efficiency for the last three years, according to the American Council for an Energy Efficient Economy.
+Acting Commissioner Lusardi and her team are implementing nation leading energy policies and programs that are delivering economic and environmental benefits for Massachusetts families and businesses.
+Solar installations surpassed Governor Patrick’s 2017 goal four years early, with solar electric systems installed at homes, businesses, and government buildings in nearly every one of the Commonwealth’s 351 municipalities.
+The investments and results in energy efficiency have earned Massachusetts the distinction of being the #1 state for energy efficiency for the last three years, according to the American Council for an Energy Efficient Economy.

 This information is provided by the Department of Energy Resources.